gibil5/openhealth/readme.md

 Postgres

 ## Contains
-- All External Dependencies,
+- All External Dependencies
-- All Models,
+- All Models
-- All Users,
+- All Users
-- All Views,
+- All Views
-- All Security,
+- All Security
-- All Data.
+- All Data

 ## External modules
-- Spanish translation,
+- Spanish translation
-- Oehealth,
+- Oehealth
-- Base multi image,
+- Base multi image
-- Web Export View,
+- Web Export View
 - Accounting and Finance.
 Adjust tax to zero.